ishankrs/Metacraft_CustomCoin/README.md

 ## Features

-The contract includes the following features:
+The contract includes the following :

 - **Public Variables:** Store token details such as name, abbreviation, and total supply.
 - **Mapping:** Track balances of different addresses.